 Study the Local Rental Market

-The Sonoma County rental market will be the driving factor when it comes to what you’re able to charge in rent.
+The Healdsburg rental market will be the driving factor when it comes to what you’re able to charge in rent.
 There’s little you can do to control this.
 We recommend that you get a complete rental analysis performed by a local property management company.
 We have access to good data about what properties like yours are currently renting for, and how long the vacancy periods tend to last.
 The market changes dramatically from neighborhood to neighborhood.
 Make sure you’re strategic about what you’re considering when you compare rental values.

 The price you place on your rental home will depend on what’s going on in the rental market, and whether there’s a demand for units like yours.
 The whims and preferences of tenants often change, and today those tenants are more educated than ever.
 Qualified renters won’t be willing to pay more than the market dictates.tenantlol[